polysnacktyl/js-password-generator/README.md

 # <Javascript Password Generator>

 ## Description
 This application generates a randomized string of characters based on input from a user.

 ## Features
-Users can:
+ Users are prompted to choose:
     <ul>
-    <li>set length within a provided range</li>
+    <li>desired password length within a provided range</li>
-    <li>select 1-4 character types to include</li>
+    <li>whether or not to include lowercase letters</li>
+    <li>whether or not to include include uppercase letters</li>
+    <li>iwhether or not to include nclude numbers</li>
+    <li>whether or not to include include special characters</li>
     </ul>
+The script also ensures input for desired length is a number in the provided range and that at least one character type is selected.
+As the initial characters of the password show a uniform pattern as a product of the for loop, a shuffling method is then applied for a truly random string.

 ## Installation
 This Javascript application runs in-browser; its code can be cloned by pasting the following into your command line: